 Financial assets measured at amortised cost are subject to impairment.
-The credit risk of the intercompany loan at amortised cost has been assessed as low.
-Accordingly, any loss allowance is measured at an amount equal to 12-month ECL.
-In determining the expected credit losses for this asset, the directors of the Company have taken into account the historical default experience, the financial position of the counterparty, as well as the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.
+The credit risk of the intercompany loans at amortised cost has been assessed as low.
+Accordingly, any loss allowance is measured at an amount equal to 12-month expected credit losses (ECL).
+In determining the ECL for this asset, the directors have taken into account the historical default experience, the financial position of the counterparty, and the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.

-In accordance with provisions within the inter-company loan agreements, the Company has requested the reimbursement of impairment charges incurred to date (Note 10).
-Similarly, ENWL has requested the reimbursement of the impairment charges it has incurred on the loan with the Company.
+In accordance with provisions within the inter-company loan agreements, the Company has requested the reimbursement of the impairment charges (Note 10).